-Role Of TPA In Health Insurance
+Role of TPA in Health Insurance

 You may have come across the abbreviation TPA while reading about claims in health insurance.
 Or you may have heard insurance companies say that you can contact their TPA for claim assistance.
 But what exactly is this TPA?
 How does it work?
 How can a TPA help you with your health insurance claim?